bracketloader/thunderbird-conversations/README.md

 # Thunderbird Conversations

 This extension improves the threaded summary for emails in Thunderbird.
-It vastly improves the UI by including some ideas from GMail.
+It vastly improves the UI by including some ideas from Gmail.
 More specifically:

 - your own messages are displayed in the thread,
 - you initially see summaries, they can be expanded to display full messages,
-- quoted sections are collapsed à la GMail,
+- quoted sections are collapsed à la Gmail,
 - fast links for replying (and possibly other useful actions),
 - you can reply inline (through a "quick reply" feature).